201 653-320 Orchestral Manoeuvres In The Dark

 10. PRETENDING TO SEE THE FUTURE 3:45

-All songs written by Andy McCluskey/Paul Humprheys unless noted.
+All songs written by Andy McCluskey/Paul Humphreys unless noted.
 (Actually, on the elpee label for ID #201 653-320, the names are spelled McClusky, Humphries and Knaele.
 You'd think the law of averages would dictate they'd get one of them right, but no.)

 CREDITS